How to Get Temporary Car Insurance

 Non-Owner Policy vs. Short-Term Standard Policy: Which Is Right for You?

-Non-owner coverage works best for three profiles.
+Non-owner coverage works best for three situations.
 Drivers who sold their car can use it to maintain SR-22 compliance without owning a vehicle.
 Frequent renters benefit when they rent more than two to six days per month, since GEICO's non-owner rate of $58 per month costs less than the typical collision damage waiver of $10 to $30 per day.
 Car-sharing platform users on Zipcar or Turo also benefit when their personal coverage doesn't extend to the vehicle.

 Frequently Asked Questions About Temporary Car Insurance